Loading

 So, if you didn’t snag tickets to their tour with The Chats, you better get some for theirs!
 If you don’t, you’re seriously missing out.

-As the stage lights dimmed, the crowd started to get pushy, ringing in the ears started to get
+As the stage lights dimmed, the crowd started to get pushier, and the ringing in my ears started to get louder.

 I knew we were in for a good set when the roadies tapped the setlist to

-It featured variety of songs from their “Get This In Ya”, “High Risk Behaviour”, “Get F**ked”, and self-titled album.
+A variety of songs from their albums; “Get This In Ya”, “High Risk Behaviour”, “Get F**ked”.
+And their self-titled album.

 The boys walked on stage and struck right into the first song “Nambored”, playing twice the speed of the original – I didn’t think that was possible.

-This was my fifth time seeing The Chats from small shows to stadium shows in support of Foo Fighters, so I kind of knew what to expect, but the energy they brought to their Solbar show was incomparable.
-This being a smaller and intimate venue I believe was the reason for this.
+This was my fifth time seeing The Chats from small shows to stadium shows in support of Foo Fighters.
+So I kinda knew what to expect, but the energy they brought to their Solbar show was incomparable.
+I think being a smaller show, they were able to connect with their fans more intimately.

 I reckon the stadium tours have ruined the authenticity and realness that guys like this bring to the stage.